Gosaikunda Lake Trek - 8 Days

 • Meals: Breakfast

-Our 8-day Gosaikunda Lake Trek itinerary includes two nights' accommodation in Kathmandu.
+Our 8 days Gosaikunda Lake Trek itinerary includes two nights' accommodation in Kathmandu.
 However, we can customize the itinerary to be shorter or longer based on your available time in Nepal.
-Feel free to let us know if you'd like to make any changes—we're always here to assist you!
+Feel free to Contact Us if you'd like to make any changes—we're always here to assist you!

 Gosaikunda Lake Trek - 8 Days Route Map